-A standard homeowners insurance policy can be essential to protecting a home against damage caused by multiple types of perils like fire.
-However, when it comes to water damage, it’s not as easy as yes or no. A homeowner’s policy can protect your home from some water-related types of damage, like a burst pipe or rainwater coming through the roof (read your policy to determine coverage).
-Homeowners insurance policies typically do not provide coverage for water damage caused by a flood.
-For that, you will need flood insurance.
+A homeowners insurance policy is essential to protecting your home against damage caused by multiple types of perils, such as fire, theft, and certain types of water damage.
+However, not all water-related incidents are covered by homeowners insurance.
+A homeowners insurance policy typically protects your home from some types of water-related damage, such as a burst pipe or the weight of ice, snow, or sleet.
+(Make sure to read your policy to verify coverage).
+Homeowners insurance policies generally don’t cover water damage caused by a flood or hurricane.

 Compliant with State Insurance Laws